Vietnam at a Glance

 Working in Vietnam

 If you are planning on working in Vietnam, it is essential that you understand the country’s cultural values and traditions.
-Only then can you develop successful and strong business relationships while working in Vietnam.
+Only then can you develop successful and strong business relationships.
 After all, cultural values are strongly reflected in the business environment.

 The country saw a large degree of economic turmoil in the second half of the last century.
 The US-Vietnam war and the US trade embargo have left their mark.
 However, although the country faces some troublesome problems resulting from the international economic recession, it is enjoying a period of economic growth and as such, working in Vietnam offers many rewards.

 Vietnam’s Business World

 While working in Vietnam, be it in Hanoi or Ho Chi Minh, you will soon find that Vietnamese companies function in a defined hierarchical manner.
 Decisions are made at the top, and more often than not, it’s the oldest person in the company who is the decision-maker.
-For that reason, you have to make sure to pay respect to your coworkers and business partners while working in Vietnam, especially if they are older than you.
+For that reason, you have to make sure to pay respect to your coworkers and business partners, especially if they are older than you.

 Status is an important element of Vietnam’s business world and society.
 You achieve a certain status not through age alone but also through education when working in Vietnam.
 Simultaneously, Vietnam’s business world is dominated by men.
-Women working in Vietnam traditionally occupy lower-status jobs.
+Women traditionally occupy lower-status jobs.
 In companies with an international staff, men are, however, accustomed to working side by side with women and see them as equals.

 Many people working in Vietnam do so in one of the manufacturing industries like machine building, food processing or garment and shoe production.
 Shoes and clothes are also among the most common export products, aside from marine products, electronics, crude oil, rice and machinery.
 Vietnam’s economy still relies largely on the export of goods.

-Although Vietnam’s economy has suffered from the recession in recent years, the government has taken measures to introduce a more market based economy.
-These measures were supposed to trigger significant economic growth and turning Vietnam into an attractive destination for foreign investment, leading to more people working in Vietnam.
+Although Vietnam has suffered from the recession in recent years, the government has taken measures to introduce a more market-based economy.
+These measures were supposed to trigger significant economic growth and turn Vietnam into an attractive destination for foreign investment, leading to more people working in Vietnam.